mjk11958/password.list2020/README.md

 we are not responsible for anything you do with this wordlist.txt

-most passwords here are common ones just for learning purpose most passwords here are common ones just for educational purposes only and some of them are stolen passwords that i stole in 2020
+most passwords here are common ones just for educational purposes only and some of them are stolen passwords that i stole in 2020